 - As you begin to think about the scope of the Registry Week, please be sure to include your outreach workers and other front line workers like the police in these conversations to understand where you should be surveying and how many people you can expect to find staying on the streets and/or in your emergency shelters.

-- Open the VI-SPDAT.
+- Open a copy of the VI-SPDAT.
+The Vulnerability Index – Service Prioritization Decision Assistance Tool (VI-SPDAT) is a brief survey offered by the 20,000 Homes Campaign to help communities quickly determine whether a client has high, moderate, or low acuity.
+The VI-SPDAT is a user friendly survey that can be administered by volunteers without intensive specialized training or experience.
 Read through the survey tool.
 Please note that all of the questions that are included in this version of the form are mandatory, and that the wording of these questions is deliberate and cannot be changed.
 Your community can add additional questions to this survey tool.
-Please submit these questions to Andi Broffman (email@example.com) two full weeks before your Registry Week begins.
+Click here for more information on the VI-SPDAT from the developer OrgCode Consulting Inc.

 - Watch this brief training video on how to use the VI-SPDAT 2.0 from OrgCode (available at http://www.orgcode.com/course/vi-spdat-v2-training/)